kwur/new-kwur-site/_posts/2010-10-07-album-review-bottoms-up-blues-gangs-handle-it.md

   </div>

   <p>
-    St. Louis&#8217; very own BUBG has just produced this phenomenal new album that combines the beautiful, soulful vocals of Kari Liston with really tight instrumentation from guitarist Jeremy Segel-Moss along with a host of appearances from the rest of the Gang.
-This album hits many different styles from the New Orleans feel of &#8220;First Of May&#8221; to the sweet, wrenching intimacy of &#8220;If Only.&#8221; Although it may sound inappropriate, the Gang manages to squeeze in several upbeat blues songs, to keep the album going at a good pace.
+    St. Louis’ very own BUBG has just produced this phenomenal new album that combines the beautiful, soulful vocals of Kari Liston with really tight instrumentation from guitarist Jeremy Segel-Moss along with a host of appearances from the rest of the Gang.
+This album hits many different styles from the New Orleans feel of “First Of May” to the sweet, wrenching intimacy of “If Only.”
+Although it may sound inappropriate, the Gang manages to squeeze in several upbeat blues songs, to keep the album going at a good pace.
 This album commands repeated listens, so go check it out.
   </p>

   <div style="height:1.4em;visibility:hidden;">